mantidproject/mantid/docs/source/plotting/1DPlotsHelp.rst

 Scripting
 ---------

-Click the generate a script button |GenerateAScript.png| on a Tiled Plot:
+An example script for a Tiled Plot:

 .. code-block:: python